joedag32/areas-of-study-app/README.md

 https://vuejs.org/v2/guide/installation.html

+The messageChange method is used to send an Event to Google Analytics.
+Please comment out if you are not using Google Analytics or are testing locally.

+`messageChange: function (event) {
+    // send event to Google Analytics, remove if you do not wish to track if (this.message.length > 4) {
+        gtag('event', 'keyword', {
+            'event_category': 'areas_of_study_app',
+            'event_label': this.message
+        });
+    }
+}
+`

 ## Styling and CSS

 None of the CSS is `index.html` is required.
 Please edit for whatever works best for your layout/design.